-Hollywood superstar Seth Rogen is a passionate dementia campaigner who has helped raise the profile of the condition on both sides of the pond.
-In 2013 he supported Alzheimer’s Research UK by donating signed memorabilia to the ICAP Charity Day auction.
-The following year he wrote a blog post for dementiablog.org following a heartfelt testimony at a US Senate hearing on Capitol Hill.
+Seth is a passionate dementia campaigner who has helped to raise the profile of the condition on both sides of the pond.
+As well as donating signed memorabilia to Alzheimer’s Research UK, he wrote a blog post for the charity following a heartfelt testimony at a US Senate hearing on Capitol Hill.